5 Steps To Creating A Family Health HistoryFederal Civilian Life

 1. Make a List of Questions

-Create a list of questions – you may want to start with the health issues you already know about in your close relatives (parents and siblings).
-Then, add the most common health problems; Alzheimer’s, arthritis, asthma, blood clots, cancer, depression, diabetes, heart disease, high cholesterol, high blood pressure, pregnancy losses, birth defects and stroke.
+You may want to start with the health issues you already know about in your close relatives (parents and siblings).
+Then, add the most common health problems: Alzheimer’s, arthritis, asthma, blood clots, cancer, depression, diabetes, heart disease, high cholesterol, high blood pressure, pregnancy losses, birth defects, and stroke.
 Leave plenty of room on your list to add information that may be provided by your relatives.